An image showing how to manage social media envy in the age of comparison by shifting from isolation to real-life connection

 “You are allowed to protect your peace, even online.”

-Explore How to Set Healthy Boundaries with Family and Friends for practical ways to establish emotional limits both offline and in digital spaces.
+Explore more on our post on How to Set Healthy Boundaries with Family and Friends for practical ways to establish emotional limits both offline and in digital spaces.

 2. Practice Gratitude During Scroll Sessions